 For patients who need or are considering facial cosmetic surgery for the nose or the chin, it may be in their best interest to get both procedures at the same time.
 That’s because, according to an Italian study published in the journal JAMA Facial Plastic Surgery, patients seeking both rhinoplasty and genioplasty get better results when the two facial procedures are performed together.
-The study found that better facial harmony was achieved when the two procedures were done in concert, and that the results were maintained longer after the surgery.
+The study found that better facial harmony was achieved when the two procedures were done in concert and that the results were maintained for longer after the surgery.

 Dr. Randy Sanovich is a facial cosmetic surgeon in Dallas, Texas.
 He says it is often easier to gain balance with two procedures, even if the patient is just considering one.

-“One of the goals of rhinoplasty or genioplasty is to achieve aesthetic balance of the face,” he says.
+“One of the goals of rhinoplasty or genioplasty is to achieve the aesthetic balance of the face,” he says.
 “Even if you are considering just changing your nose or your chin individually, doing both together can help achieve even greater balance.”